 PCPS V1.0 Requirements Source Information (Informative)

 This table contains source information for PCPS V1.0 Requirements.
 The first column is the PCPS V1.0 requirements label.
 The next column provides the PoC Release (1.0, 2.0, or 2.1) from which this requirement is sourced.
 The next column contains information on whether the requirement was left unchanged.
 If the requirement is unchanged then the column Req Mod contains the value “No.” If the requirement only had editorial changes then this column contains the value “Ed.”
 If there were any substantive changes to the requirement compared to the PoC Release Sourced then this column contains the value “Yes.”
-The last column contains the PoC Release Sourced Requirements Label, if one exists..
+The last column contains the PoC Release Sourced Requirements Label, if one exists.